Who Shouldn’t Get the Covid-19 Vaccine—and Why

 People who currently have Covid-19 should wait for vaccination until after they are finished with quarantine and have recovered.
 Those who received Covid-19 antibodies should also wait for the vaccine for the best results.

-As new research develops, these guidelines may change, but the good news is we’re getting somewhere.
+As new research develops, these guidelines may change, but for the vast majority of people the benefits of vaccination outweigh any risks.

 Next, check out the coronavirus myths you need to stop believing.